Updated as of 3 November 2016

 Further, it must also demonstrate that it is able to manage risks associated with its business and operation including having processes and contingency arrangement in the event it is unable to carry out its operations.

 |3.2||What are the obligations of a P2P operator?|

-In addition, a P2P operator must ensure that monies obtained from investors are placed in a trust account until the minimum target amount is met.
-When an issuer makes repayment to the investor, the P2P operator is also obliged to place such repayment monies in a trust account.
+In addition, a P2P operator must ensure that monies obtained from investors and issuers are placed in a third party trust account until the appropriate disbursements are required to be made.
 A P2P operator must also have in place processes to manage any default by issuers including using its best endeavours to recover amount outstanding to investors.

 |3.3||Are there any additional obligations imposed for the offering of Islamic investment notes on a P2P platform?|

 |Yes.
 A P2P operator must also comply with Chapter 11 as well as paragraph 13.11 of the Guidelines for the offering of Islamic investment notes on its platform.|

 |4.1||Who are the eligible issuers?|

 |Only locally registered sole proprietorships, partnerships, incorporated limited liability partnerships, private limited and unlisted public companies, are allowed to be hosted on a P2P platform.|